xtaohub/Sayram-2D/README.md

 # fvm2d

-fvm2d is a C++ program using positivity-preserving finite volume method to simulate 2D diffusion of phase space density of electrons in structured mesh by solving 2D Fokker-Planck equation in ${(\alpha, p)}$ coordinates, which supports the input of parameters to change different mesh, range or time step.
+fvm2d is a C++ program that employs a positivity-preserving finite volume method to simulate the 2D diffusion of phase space density of electrons in structured mesh.
+It solves the 2D Fokker-Planck equation in ${(\alpha, p)}$ coordinates and allows for the adjustment of parameters to modify the mesh, range, or time step.

 ## Install

-fvm2d involves several C++ package, so it is necessary to install or add them to your environment before compiling or running the program.
-The packages and corresponding websites are as follows,
+fvm2d involves several C++ packages, so you need to install or add them to your environment before compiling or running the program.
+The packages and their corresponding websites are as follows:

 [Eigen](https://eigen.tuxfamily.org),